mihaliak/dotfiles/README.md

-# Dotfiles - WIP
+# Dotfiles
-This dotfiles are WIP, use at your own risk.
+Dotfiles I use with my Mac OS Sierra

 ## Install